Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - "Scheduled for sending": the packet is committed by the sending application, stamped and ready to be sent;
 - "Sent": the packet is passed to the UDP socket and sent;
 - "Received": the packet is received and read from the UDP socket;
-- "Ready to be delivered": the packet is ready to be delivered to the upstream (receiving) application, delivered and read by the application (see {{packet-delivery-time}}).
+- "Scheduled for delivery": the packet is scheduled for the delivery and ready to be read by the receiving application.

 It is worth noting that the round-trip time (RTT) of an SRT link may vary in time.
 However the actual end-to-end latency on the link becomes